hello-michelle-star/hello-michelle-star/README.md

 - 👋 Hi, I’m @hello-michelle-star
 - 👀 I’m interested in data science, web development, human computer interaction, law, psychology, and so much more
 - 🌱 I’m currently learning data science at the University of Pittsburgh
-- 📫 How to reach me: email mich3star@gmail.com
 - 😄 Pronouns: she/her

 <!---